 Course description: Drawing from the human figure is an enjoyable and powerful exploration into the cultural context of one’s own world.
 This course uses simple materials—charcoal and erasers, inks and brushes—as means of discovery.
 Read more about Fall 2016 Figure Drawing at Currier

-Course description: Explore nature-inspired visual and tactile surfaces on wheel thrown forms by using soda slips, washes as well as patterns and textures.
+Course description: Explore nature-inspired visual and tactile surfaces on wheel thrown forms by using soda slips and washes as well as patterns and textures.
 Fresh spontaneous approaches on soft clay, as well as more structured methods of building functional work with thrown forms will be developed.
 A three-dimensional artist, from either clay or another discipline will be selected by each student to inspire the development of new methods that go beyond the familiar solution in making a soda fired functional pot.
 The experience of building a larger vocabulary of soda firing possibilities and results will lay the groundwork for new directions for functional work.
-10 classes/13 weeks.
+8 classes/10 weeks.
 Read more about Explore Soda Firing

 Course description: Demonstrations, individual critiques, and lots of hands-on time will engage students in learning the basics of wheel throwing, hand building, and surface decoration.
 Creative approaches to altered and combined elements will provide challenges for more experienced students.
-12 classes/14 weeks.
+6 classes/8 weeks.
+No class on Tuesday, July 4th.
 Read more about Basics and Challenges

 Course description: Unravel the mysteries of the potter’s wheel and surface decoration in this fun, intensive class.
 The fundamental techniques will be covered as you learn to center, throw and trim a variety of functional forms including cups, bowls, and vases.
 Students with basic skills will focus on refining techniques and be challenged with more complex forms.
-Class time will be comprised of demonstrations, critiques and ample hands-on-time.
-10 classes/13 weeks.
+Class time will be comprised of demonstrations, critiques, and ample hands-on-time.
+8 classes/10 weeks.
+No class on July 4th.
 Read more about Wheel Throwing

 Course description: Utilizing mold making techniques is an interesting, contemporary approach to producing objects quickly whether it be a set of mugs or multiple versions of an object that come together to form compelling installation or sculpture.
-Students will learn to make 1, 2 and 3 part molds for press molding and slip casting.
+Students will learn to make 1-, 2- and 3-part molds for press molding and slip casting.
 We will be working from found objects as well as learning methods of prototyping to produce the objects from an original.
-12 classes/14 weeks.
+8 classes/10 weeks.
 Read more about Molds and Multiples